Bi-BitArt/HarvardX-ML-Portfolio/section02_decision_trees_II/notes.md

 - The differences are squared, so **larger errors are penalized more**.

 - When calculating the MSE, we need to consider the number of points in each region.
-We take the weighted average over both regions so that we won't estimate few outliers too much.
+We take the weighted average over both regions so that a few outliers don’t have too much influence on the result.